rs-DrBilal/SREM/README.md

-# SREM
-SREM: Simplified and Robust Surface Reflectance Estimation Method
+# SREM: Simplified and Robust Surface Reflectance Estimation Method

 1. SREM is the simplest method compared to the existing surface reflectance (SR) estimation methods.
 2. SREM performs SR inversion based on the 6S Radiative Transfer Model (RTM) equations.